-The development and use of e-platform will continue to be a prime initiative in thecurrent year, with the objective of covering a larger volume of audit data to provide amore meaningful assurance in addition to the regular reviews, thus raising the bar ofcontrol effectiveness.
+The focus on development and extended use of the e-platform will continue in thecurrent year, with the objective of covering a larger universe, to provide meaningfulassurance and thus raise the bar of control effectiveness.

 The Company, in its journey to enhance the efficiency and effectiveness of its HumanResources, undertook several initiatives during the year to improve sourcing of talent,enriching the talent, ensuring better employee satisfaction, talent retention and skillsdevelopment.
-The Company revisited some of the employee policies and revised them to keepthem in line with the changing scenario.
-Manpower appropriation studies were carried outat Ankleshwar and Dahej factories.
-The reports are being studied for implementation.
+Evidence of employee centric approach can be seen in the recently introducedMaternity

-The Company carried out an Internal Customer Satisfaction Survey to look foropportunities to enhance the satisfaction of internal customers.
+The Company recently carried out an Internal Customer Satisfaction Survey to look foropportunities to enhance the satisfaction of internal customers.
 With improving scores,further actions to register better internal satisfaction will be a continuous journey.

 Alignment of goals of the entire Organization was carried out through the deployment ofStrategy Deployment Matrix (SDM) and Balanced Scorecard (BSC).

 These coveted Awards acknowledge the sustained efforts and strong commitment of allemployees of the Company to excel, sustain and grow together.
-Winning the JRD QV Award andthe CII-EXIM Bank Prize has energized the Organization to continue on the BusinessExcellence (BE) path with renewed vigour.
+Your Company leadershipacknowledged the contribution of Rallis employees for their focused approach tocontinuous improvement and value creating initiatives in the Organization.

 Considerable progress has been made with regard to the utilization of ERP (EnterpriseResource Planning) and BIW (Business Intelligence Warehouse) systems from SAP.
 This hashelped the Company in aligning of new business segments and simplification of businessprocesses, particularly in the areas of logistics management comprising sales distributionand materials management, along with production planning and financial control; to improveagility and customer service.
 BIW continues to provide analytical reports and key businessMIS at the right time through the system.